sqrex/openshift-virtualization-knowledge/README.md

 Feel free to contribute to this document.

-# Intro OpenShift Virtualization, RHV, OpenStack
+# OpenShift Virtualization, RHV, OpenStack

 All three technologies rely on the same proven and stable technology stack under the hood.
 What actually changes between them is the top layer - management and orchestration.